aiko-tanaka/Grammar-Dictionaries/README.md

 Remember to share them though, even if they're just barebones :D

 ## For those interested in the inner workings of the dicts:
-The 4th entry of a dictionary entry represents its 'part of speech' (e.g. vs, vk, v1, v5, adj-i, etc., empty=noun).
+The 4th entry of a dictionary entry represents its 'part of speech(p.o.s.)' (e.g. vs, vk, v1, v5, adj-i, etc., empty=noun).
 It's responsible for yomichan's deconjugation stuff.

 ## For those interested in completing the DOJG and Nihongo Kyoushi dicts, these are what you'll need to do:
 1. Complete the part of speech info (classify according to these: vs, vk, v1, v5, adj-i), afaik, only these 5 part of speech markers work with yomichan, if it's a noun or already conjugated, leave it blank